eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 ```

 ##### struct rnh
-zebra_rib_evaluate_rn_nexthops() triggers routes updating through nexthop group backwalk.
-Without the assistance of protocol clients, a method needs to be introduced for looking up nexthop group based on the prefix of the NHT list. e.g. Finding the nexthop group based on the prefix 100.0.0.1.
+zebra_rib_evaluate_rn_nexthops() triggers routes updating through nexthop backwalk.
+Without the assistance of protocol clients, a method needs to be introduced for looking up nexthop hash struct(nhe) based on the prefix of the NHT list. e.g. Finding the nhe based on the prefix 100.0.0.1.

 A new field nhe_id is added for this purpose.